-This section provides more details on the advanced preference settings in MainStage that affect latency.
+This section provides more detail on the advanced preference settings in MainStage that affect latency.

 I/O Buffer Size

-Lower I/O Buffer Sizes result in less latency, but may induce audio artefacts, especially if you use a lot of plug-ins and channel strips simultaneously.
-If you want less latency but are experiencing audio artefacts, you can reduce the number of plug-ins and channel strips you’re using simultaneously.
+Lower I/O Buffer Sizes result in less latency, but might induce audio artifacts, especially if you use a lot of plug-ins and channel strips simultaneously.
+If you want less latency but are experiencing audio artifacts, you can reduce the number of plug-ins and channel strips you’re using simultaneously.

 I/O Safety Buffer

-When you turn on the I/O Safety Buffer, MainStage will add an additional output buffer to protect against overloads due to unexpected CPU spikes.
-Its size is equal to the I/O Buffer Size setting, but it only affects the output buffer.
+When you turn on the I/O Safety Buffer, MainStage adds an additional output buffer to protect against overloads due to unexpected CPU spikes.
+Its size is equal to the I/O Buffer Size setting, but only affects the output buffer.

-For example, if you find there’s too much latency with an I/O Buffer Size of 256 samples, but you’re hearing unwanted audio artefacts with an I/O Buffer Size of 128 samples, set the I/O Buffer Size to 128 and turn on the I/O Safety Buffer.
+For example, if you find there is too much latency with an I/O Buffer Size of 256 samples, but you hear unwanted audio artifacts with an I/O Buffer Size of 128 samples, set the I/O Buffer Size to 128 and turn on the I/O Safety Buffer.
 This will yield more latency than 128 samples without the Safety Buffer, but less than 256 samples without it.